the94air/simplogin/README.md

 ## Simple secure login & register via php

-Simplogin is a very simple and fully customizable authentication (login and register) with PHP and Mysql useing PDO and some composer dependencies.
+Simplogin is a very simple and fully customizable authentication (login and register) with PHP, PDO and some composer dependencies.

 ## Composer Dependencies